Functions

 ROUND

-Similar to the CEIL and FLOOR functions, the ROUND function is used to convert the float value to the nearest integer value.
-The ROUND function receives one parameter:
+function is used to convert the float value to the nearest integer value.
+The ROUND

 ROUND(value)

-• value is the value you want to convert to the nearest integer value.
+is the value you want to convert to the nearest integer value.

 Data type mismatch